 Can Clover Kids go to camp?

-Yes, Clover Kids may attend camps design to meet their developmental stages.
-A Clover Kid camp involves youth in a one-day or a multi-day "camp like" setting where educational, hands-on activities occur.
+- Yes, Clover Kids may attend camps designed to meet their developmental stages.
+A Clover Kid camp involves youth in a one-day or a multi-day camp-like setting where educational, hands-on activities occur.
 Counties may offer various Clover Kids camps.
 Please contact your local Extension office for specific camps offered in your area.
 Day Camps are also offered at two Nebraska 4-H Camp Centers throughout the summer.

 Can parents, grandparents, or guardians be involved?